 - Bringing in outside materials.
 I encourage this, but I also want you to have evaluated these materials.
 If it’s the first .com site you found on Google, I’ll let you know if I think it’s a suspect source.

 We will practice standard ‘netiquette’ (discussion board behavior).
 No ‘flaming’ of individuals.
 This is where we discuss, debate and exchange ideas.
 Civility rules.
 I will deal with personal attacks privately, but firmly, so don’t do it—we’re here to encourage everyone to participate, so avoid postings that discourage others from doing so.

 - You need to post during the week the discussion is taking place This is the beauty of online classes–everybody contributes, nobody gets to hide in the back of the class, everyone has a chance to shine.
+I won’t be counting late postings.
 Generally we’ll begin a new topic on Tuesdays, and run through the next Monday evening.
-As stated, you can make up two discussion boards over the course of the 10-week term.
+Under extenuating circumstances, I’ll let you make up a week.
+But you need to contact me about that.

-- If you’re writing a long post, use paragraphs to break up points and, to be safe, you might compose in something besides Blackboard (and save as you go), and then paste it into Blackboard–this will help you avoid the frustration of losing a post you’ve spent considerable time on.
+- If you’re writing a long post, use paragraphs to break up points and, to be safe, you might write it in a word document (and save as you go), and then paste it into Blackboard–this will help you avoid the frustration of losing a posting you’ve spent considerable time on.

 Again, 150 points on this part of the course—15 pts per week (plus 5 possible pts per week for writing)

 Writing in discussion boards